UN economic experts hail India's 'impressive' stimulus package to revive economy hit by coronavirus

-Top UN economic experts have hailed as "impressive" the Rs 20 lakh crore stimulus package, the largest so far among developing countries, announced by India to revive the country's economy, which has been severely hit by the coronavirus-triggered lockdown.
+Top UN experts have hailed as “impressive” India's Rs 20 lakh crore stimulus package, the largest so far among the developing countries, to revive its economy, which has been severely hit by the coronavirus-triggered lockdown.
 Prime Minister Narendra Modi on Tuesday announced massive new financial incentives on top of the previously announced packages for a combined stimulus of Rs 20 lakh crore (USD 260 billion).

 Associate Economic Affairs Officer, Economic Analysis and Policy Division, Department of Economic and Social Affairs (EAPD/UN DESA) Julian Slotman told PTI in an interview that the size of India's stimulus package is “impressive” and “seems to be of a magnitude that will help to reassure markets and to boost domestic consumption.
 But at the same time when people are simply not able to spend, you cannot expect the economic growth to suddenly magically re-appear.”
 Lauding the Indian government for implementing a strict lockdown while the number of COVID19 cases was relatively low, he said at some point it will be inevitable to gradually ease the restrictions but warned that that could result in infections increasing in the country.
 “Fortunately in India, the central government acted very decisively in implementing the national lockdown" when the number of virus cases was relatively low and "it seems to have slowed the spread of the disease somewhat,” he said.